An Optimal Transport Perspective on Unpaired Image Super-Resolution: Unpaired Image Super-Resolution Task

 We highlight that the image SR task is theoretically ill-posed for two reasons. \begin{enumerate}[leftmargin=*] \item \textbf{Non-existence.} The degradation filter may be \textit{non-injective} and, consequently, \textit{non-invertible}.
 This is a theoretical obstacle to learn one-to-one SR maps $T$. \item \textbf{Ambiguity.} There might exist \textit{multiple} maps satisfying ${T_{\#}\mathbb{P}=\mathbb{Q}}$ but only one inverting the degradation.
-With no prior knowledge about the correspondence between $\mathbb{P}$ and $\mathbb{Q}$, it is unclear how to pick this particular map. \end{enumerate} \textbf{The first issue} is usually not taken into account in practice.
-Most existing paired and unpaired SR methods learn one-to-one SR maps $T$, see \citep{ledig2017photo,lai2017deep, Wei_2021_CVPR}.
+With no prior knowledge about the correspondence between $\mathbb{P}$, $\mathbb{Q}$, it is unclear how to pick this particular map. \end{enumerate}

+\textbf{The first issue} is usually not taken into account in practice.
+Most existing paired and unpaired SR methods learn one-to-one SR maps $T$, see \cite{ledig2017photo,lai2017deep,Wei_2021_CVPR}.

 \textbf{The second issue} is typically softened by regularizing the model with the content loss.
 In the real-world, it is reasonable to assume that HR and the corresponding LR images are close.
 Thus, the fitted SR map $T$ is expected to only \textit{slightly} change the input image.
 Formally, one may require the learned map $T$ to have the small value of where $c:\mathcal{X}\times\mathcal{Y}\rightarrow\mathbb{R}_{+}$ is a function estimating how different the inputs are.
 The most popular example is the $\ell^{1}$ \textit{identity} loss, i.e, formulation \eqref{identity-c-loss} for $\mathcal{X}=\mathcal{Y}=\mathbb{R}^{D}$ and $c(x,y)=\|x-y\|_{1}$.